-Myrna Pérez is director of the Brennan Center’s Voting Rights and Elections Program, and leads the Program's research, advocacy, and litigation work nationwide.
+Myrna Pérez is director (currently on leave) of the Brennan Center’s Voting Rights and Elections Program, leading the program’s research, advocacy, and litigation work nationwide.
 An expert on voting rights and election administration, she is the author of several nationally recognized reports and articles.
 Her work has been featured in media outlets across the country, including the New York Times, Wall Street Journal, and MSNBC.
 She has testified before Congress and several state legislatures on a variety of voting rights related issues.
 She is a lecturer in law at Columbia Law School and has also served as an adjunct professor of clinical law at NYU School of Law.

 Prior to joining the Brennan Center, Pérez was the Civil Rights Fellow at Relman, Dane & Colfax, a civil rights law firm in Washington, DC.
 She graduated from Columbia Law School, where she was a Lowenstein Public Interest Fellow.
 Following law school, Pérez clerked for Hon.
 Anita B. Brody of the U.S. District Court for the Eastern District of Pennsylvania and for Hon.
 Julio M. Fuentes of the U.S. Court of Appeals for the Third Circuit.
 She previously served as the chair of the Election Law Committee of the City of New York Bar Association.
 Pérez is the recipient of several awards, including the Puerto Rican Bar Association Award for Excellence in Academia and the New Jersey League of Women Voters Making Democracy Work Award, and was named one of 2014’s 50 Hispanic Influentials by Hispanic Business.